ideaware/backendstuff/README.md

 	- Image magick
 	- En Locale

+> Do not install RVM with `bash` but issue every command one by one

 - fixers/ folder

 Some installations require more work, so the fixers come to help.